MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migration-azure-migrate-vmware-overview.md

 - Target appliance running on your on-premises Azure Stack HCI cluster.
 The target cluster hosts the VMs that you migrated from your VMware source environment.

 > [!NOTE]
 > The Azure Migrate project is used to discover the VMware VMs and replicate them to the target Azure Stack HCI cluster.
 The VMware VM disks and data that are being migrated are not stored in the associated Azure Storage account.
-Only the metadata and the replication date is stored in Storage account.
+Only the metadata is stored in Storage account.

 ## Migration phases